M K Aaref

 richard.ashman@daniels.utoronto.ca

-Richard is a dynamic professional who has led, directed, and fueled content creation and strategy across many areas and companies, including working with TIFF, Sony Music, McDonalds Canada, and the City of Toronto.
+Richard Ashman is a dynamic communications professional who has led, directed, and fuelled content creation and strategy across many areas and industries.

-Richard has an Honours B.A. in Communications and Digital Media and additional trainings to complement his work.
+Richard has an Honours B.A. in Communications and Digital Media, as well as additional trainings complement his work.

 A rendering of Wardell